MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 However, this extension is specific to pymonetdb and other implementations SHOULD NOT support it.

-This is how the classic URLs should be interpreted in terms of a connection
+This is how the classic URLs should be interpreted:
-record:

 * The URL starts with `mapi:monetdb://`.
 There is no `mapi:monetdbs:` variant and there never will be.
 The prefix `mapi:merovingian:` is used internally in the